MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

 Step 2: Create a file system (?)
 Step 3: Download Azure Storage Explorer

 You can upload files to the Data Lake with the RESTful API or the DistCp tool.
-Since Azure Data LAke Storage Gen2 is built on top of Azure Blob Storage, you can also use the AzCopy tool to copy documents into this storage.
+Since Azure Data Lake Storage Gen2 is built on top of Azure Blob Storage, you can also use the AzCopy tool to copy documents into this storage.
 With AzCopy we can have different file formats (csv, xlsx, JSON, xml, sql, accdb, zip etc) </p>